desiredpersona/blog-old/_posts/2016-04-19-install-jekyll-on-macos.md

 ---
 layout: post
 title: Install Jekyll on macOS Mojave
-description: How to install Jekyll static site generator on macOS and host your static website on Github Pages.
+description: Learn how to install Jekyll static site generator on macOS Mojave using Homebrew.
+I also cover how to manage multiple versions of Ruby using rbenv.
 date: 2016-04-19 22:00:00
 last_modified_at: 2018-12-12 21:01:00
 author: desired persona